Responsibilities

 Nice to Have

-- A BS degree in computer science, electrical engineering, telecommunications or a related field, or equivalent combination of education and experience in Unified Communications/Voice technologies.
+- BS degree in computer science, electrical engineering, telecommunications or a related field, or any equivalent combination of education and experience in Unified Communications/Voice technologies.

 - Minimum of 5 years Cisco UC/Voice experience.

-- Strong knowledge of the TCP/IP stack and Cisco data networking technologies and products.
+- Strong knowledge of TCP /IP stack and Cisco data networking technologies and products.

 - Strong debugging and troubleshooting skills in Cisco Unified Communications infrastructure.

-- Extensive knowledge of voice signaling, media protocols, and troubleshooting; including SIP, RTP, TLS, H.323, and MGCP.
+- Extensive knowledge of voice signaling, media protocols, and troubleshooting; SIP, RTP, TLS, H.323, and MGCP.

 - Experience with configuring, deploying, and troubleshooting Cisco analog Voice Gateways.

-- Experience configuring and troubleshooting SIP Trunking and Session Border Controllers.
+- Experience configuring and troubleshooting SIP Trunking and Session Border Controllers such as Cisco Cube and Oracle Acme Packet.

 - Strong knowledge of telephony dial plan design and call routing/control protocols.